Wave propagation through an elastically-asymmetric architected material: Simple examples

-If the order of wave components is reversed [Fig.~\ref{fig:1}(b,e)], i.e. $\omega_0 < 0$, then the compressive component precedes the tensile one, and the system dynamics is more complex.
+If the order of wave components is reversed [Fig.~\ref{fig:0c}(b)], i.e. $\omega_0 < 0$, then the compressive component precedes the tensile one, and the system dynamics becomes more complex.
 The slow leading component is overtaken by the faster tensile one and they start to interfere.
-Note that contrary to the purely symmetric case considered in~\cite{radostin2013propagation}, the ratio of amplitudes of the tensile and compressive components propagating in the bi-modulus section is given by $A^+/A^- = 2/(1+c^+/c^-)$ (due to reflection), and their wavelengths relate as $\lambda^-/\lambda^+ = c^-/c^+$.
-The overlap process leads to emergence of high frequency oscillations and accompanying viscous dissipation, which results in partial or almost complete annihilation of tensile and compressive wave components [see Fig.~\ref{fig:1}(e)].
+Note that contrary to the purely symmetric case considered in~\cite{radostin2013propagation}, the ratio of amplitudes of the tensile and compressive components propagating in the bimodular segment is given by (due to reflection), and their wavelengths relate as The overlap process creates a discontinuity in deformation and thus leads to emergence of high frequency oscillations and accompanying viscous dissipation, which results in partial or almost complete annihilation of tensile and compressive wave components [see Fig.~\ref{fig:1}(b)].
 However, these oscillations do not necessarily imply high-frequency alteration between tension and compression.
-In the first stage they simply superpose with the compressive wave~\footnote{Note that these oscillations do not emerge if tensile and compressive waves going in opposite directions pass through each other.}.
+In the first stage, high frequency oscillations superpose with the compressive wave~\footnote{Note that these oscillations do not emerge if tensile and compressive waves going in opposite directions pass through each other.}.
 Since in Kelvin-Voigt model the amplitude of a wave with a real wavenumber $k$ decays in time $t$ as $\exp(-\mu k^2t/2\rho)$; in the limit of high wavenumber $k > 2c^\pm/\mu$, the waves are overdamped and the harmonic part fully disappears.
 At later stages, the oscillations produced by the overlap of tensile and compressive components lead to frequent alteration of the deformation sign.
-As known~\cite{thompson1982chaos,natsiavas1993dynamics}, oscillators with piecewise smooth characteristics posses sub-harmonic resonances at higher frequencies, which ensure relatively high amplitude and enhanced dissipation.
+As known from~\cite{thompson1982chaos,natsiavas1993dynamics}, oscillators with piecewise smooth characteristics posses sub-harmonic resonances at higher frequencies, which ensure relatively high amplitude and enhanced dissipation.

+It is straightforward to find the propagation distance $L_o$ needed for the tensile and compressive parts of initially harmonic signal to superpose completely.
+We introduce the following notations: